What kind of road can I expect up to the Plunge?

 In the spring, when is the road open for all vehicles?

 It’s usually mid-April before the road is open for regular car traffic.
-After the snow is gone, the road is a mud bog for awhile, needing a good 4-wheel drive vehicle to get through it.
+Patches of snow can remain on the North side of the summit, needing a good 4-wheel drive vehicle to get through it.
 If you’re in doubt of the road conditions, call us at the Plunge at 208.739.3400 (please be aware that our phone is a cell phone and sometimes the reception is poor or non-existent.)

 Pool hours are 9 a.m. to 10 p.m., except for Wednesday.
 The pool is closed and drained each Wednesday morning for cleaning and re-opens at 7 p.m.